ajv-validator/ajv/KEYWORDS.md

     _invalid_: `[]`, `{}`, `null`, `true`

-All examples above are JSON schemas that only require data to be of certain type to be valid.
+All examples above are JSON Schemas that only require data to be of certain type to be valid.

 Most other keywords apply only to a particular type of data.
 If the data is of different type, the keyword will not apply and the data will be considered valid.